This article on Maldives vs Bora Bora was last updated in June 2020.

 Maldives or Bora Bora: Honeymoon treats

-There are specifically designed activities to enjoy as a couple and build lifetime memories on.
-For example, in Bora Bora you can go to a coral reef and build your names on the sand with pebbles.
-In the Maldives, well, I have mentioned enough dining over the top options to keep you busy every evening.
+There are specifically designed activities to enjoy as a couple to build lifetime of memories on.
+For example, in Bora Bora you can go to a coral reef and build your names on the sand, under water, with pebbles.
+In the Maldives, well, I have mentioned enough over-the-top dining options to keep you busy every evening.

 I cannot honestly say which one of the two would be better for all those extraordinary requests but I trust that in both destinations you will be catered for by the experienced teams.

-If you are looking for over the top luxury which involves you lazing around in beautiful surroundings and getting everything sorted at the raising of your hand the Maldives is for you.
+If you are looking for over the top luxury which involves you lazing around in beautiful surroundings and getting everything sorted at the raising of your hand, the Maldives is for you.

 If you are looking for a more rounded experience that also requires a bit more involvement and offers more than just beach, head to Bora Bora.

 And for the luckiest among us who don’t have to decide in the Maldives vs Bora Bora debate, check them both out and see for yourself what these two breathtaking destinations have to offer.
 There is always a time and a place for everything, you just need to be in the right frame of mind.
 And let me know your opinion in the comments!

 Have you been to both?
 Anything you would like to add to the debate?

 This article was originally published on January 28, 2015 and is always being updated, the most recent update being June 2020.

 This would fit great in your #honeymoon or #islandlife Pinterest boards

 - Check if you need a visa, get help processing it at iVisa.